SailNav. Search

 Fuel History

-This table shows a record of your operations: refuelings, resets, and the calculated consumption for each leg, allowing you to keep a detailed control.
+This table shows a record of your operations: refueling, resets, and calculated consumption in each segment, allowing for detailed tracking.

 Low Level Alarm

-For your safety, the application will automatically activate a sound and visual alarm when the estimated fuel level drops below 17%.
+For your safety, the app will automatically trigger a visual and audible alarm when estimated fuel level drops below 17%.

 Bottom Toolbar